the Grievery

 6. We honor the need for quiet reflection or pause.

-Modern grief-tending is rooted in the contributions and wisdom of countless generations, cultures, and traditions—some more visible than others.
-These threads are woven into the work we do today, often shaped by the practices connected to our own social locations.
-When our rituals are informed or inspired by specific traditions, we name them, offering gratitude and reciprocity.
-We also acknowledge that many of these practices have emerged within contexts of colonization, systemic oppression, and inequity, leaving complex legacies that call for honesty and discernment.
+Modern grief-tending is rooted in the wisdom and contributions of countless generations, cultures, and traditions—some more visible than others.
+These threads live within the work we do today, shaped in part by the practices connected to our own social locations.
+When our rituals are informed or inspired by specific traditions, we name them with gratitude and reciprocity.
+We also acknowledge that many of these practices emerged within histories of colonization, systemic oppression, and inequity—legacies that call for honesty, discernment, and care.

-At The Grievery, we are committed to uncovering and holding these nuances and contradictions with care and integrity.
-Our practices are offered as pathways to deep personal, communal, and systemic transformation.
-We believe that creating spaces for grief together is not only an act of healing but also a profound act of collective consciousness-raising and liberation.
+At The Grievery, we are committed to tending these nuances and contradictions with integrity.
+We offer our practices as pathways toward personal, communal, and systemic transformation.
+We believe that gathering to make space for grief is not only an act of healing, but also an act of collective consciousness-raising and liberation.

-By building a relationship with grief, we expand our capacity to foster intersectional solidarity—grounded in an understanding of how interlocking systems of oppression and exploitation shape our lives and our losses—in the face of injustice, genocide, systemic collapse, and ecological crisis.
-This work asks us to confront what has been broken, to imagine what might be possible, and to remain present to the sacred in all that we encounter.
+By building a relationship with grief, we expand our capacity for intersectional solidarity—recognizing how interlocking systems of oppression and exploitation shape our lives and our losses, particularly in times of injustice, genocide, systemic collapse, and ecological crisis.
+This work asks us to face what has been broken, imagine what might yet be possible, and remain present to the sacred in all we encounter.

 We see this as deep-time work—alive, generative, and ever-evolving across lifetimes.